 16-8-1993 | Monday | Day 0

 A rather nerve wracking day spent in London with sod all to do…just wait.
-Waiting for my travel partner, Terry Garry, to arrive from Bristol; waiting for friends Pete Foreman and Anne O’Neill, who have driven me down from Newcastle, to leave for a holiday in Greece.
+Waiting for my travel partner, Terry Garry, to arrive from Bristol; waiting for friends Pete Foreman and Anne O’Neill, who had given me a lift down from Newcastle, to leave for a holiday in Greece.
 Just waiting.
 And getting nervous.
-Old friend and ex-army man, Patrick Scott comes over from Clapham and proves to be a very calming influence, along with a few pints in the Barley Mow.
-He is full of advice – no idea if it’s any good mind you – and very reassuring about how well everything will go and what a fantastic time we’ll have.
+Patrick (Scott, old friend from Morpeth, and ex-army) came over from Clapham and proved to be a very calming influence, along with a few pints in the Barley Mow.
+He’s full of advice – no idea if it’s any good mind you – and very reassuring about how well everything will go and what a fantastic time we’ll have.
 Personally…I’m bricking it.

-A few more beers in the evening, again in the Barley Mow, and quite a send off considering I thought there was none of the university crowd left in Ealing.
+A few more beers in the evening, again in the Barley Mow, and quite a send off considering I thought there was none of the university crowd left in West London.
 I’d like to think people were seeing us off, but you know this lot…any excuse for a pint…

 17-8-1993 | Tuesday | Day 1

-Wake after a night on the floor of another ex-Morpeth boy, Doug Bray’s, flat.
-Feel very nervous and apprehensive, but it subsides once we’re on the move and in the hands of others, from tube drivers to airline pilots.
+Wake after a night on the floor at the flat of Doug (Bray, another lifelong friend from Morpeth who’d migrated south).
+Feel very nervous and apprehensive, but it subsides once myself and Terry are on the move and in the hands of others, from tube drivers to airline pilots.
 It’s just a relief to be on the move at last.

-I don’t know if myself and Terence look particularly odd, but some wifie on the tube cannot stop laughing every time she looks at us.
-We keep checking each other over for signs of wayward shaving foam or tooth paste, or marker-pen penises that Doug may have scrawled on our foreheads during the night, but can find nothing funny (apart from the usual mug of course).
-She keeps us worried for a wee while until we figure out that she’s completely barking.
-Especially when we get off at the last stop at Heathrow and she doesn’t.
-Which means she’s gone down to Heathrow, looped the loop, and headed back to Town; and then Lord knows how much more of the London Underground.
+I don’t know if myself and Terence looked particularly odd, but some wifie on the tube could not stop laughing every time she looked at us.
+We kept checking each other over for signs of wayward shaving foam or tooth paste, or marker-pen penises that Doug may have scrawled on our foreheads during the night, but could find nothing funny (nothing aside from our usual mugs of course).
+She kept us worried for a wee while until we figured out that she’s completely barking.
+Especially when we got off at the last stop at Heathrow and she didn’t.
+Which meant she’d gone down to Heathrow, looped the loop, and headed back to Town; and then Lord knows how much more of the London Underground.
 She’s probably still there, riding the Piccadilly line for eternity.

-We manage to get through a fair amount of wine on the flight to Helsinki (still not quite sure what we were doing in Helsinki), where we have a very uneventful three hour stopover before continuing on to Bangkok.
-Terry gets some zzzs, while I stay awake to watch Mad Dog & Glory, only to find it dubbed – not subtitled, but dubbed – into Finnish.
+We managed to get through a fair amount of wine on the flight to Helsinki (still not quite sure what we were doing in Helsinki), where we had a very uneventful three-hour stopover before continuing on to Bangkok.
+Terry got some zzzs, while I stayed awake to watch a Robert de Niro film, Mad Dog & Glory, only to find it dubbed – not subtitled, but dubbed – into Finnish.
 Bastards.

 18-8-1993 | Wednesday | Day 2